 Construction paper (2 sheets of black, 1 sheet of white)

-Hot Glue and gun or melted chocolate
+Hot Glue and gun

 1. Lay Hershey’s kisses onto foam core board in the shape of a heart.
 I chose to let the red fade into the pink at the bottom.
 Just fool around with it.